czcorpus/kontext/INSTALL.md

     pass
 ```

-KonText call this method (if it is provided by your plugin) during session initialization.
+KonText call this method (if it is provided by your plug-in) during session initialization.
 If an external service
 responds user is logged in no more, method *revalidate* should change user's session data to an "anonymous user".

-### The "sessions" plugin
+### The "sessions" plug-in

-The *sessions* plugin is expected to handle web sessions where users are identified by some cookie
+The *sessions* plug-in is expected to handle web sessions where users are identified by some cookie
 *(key, value)* pair.

 ```python